Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 | Check that text and important interface elements remain readable when content is resized or zoomed.|      |      |       |
 | Verify that form controls have understandable labels and that errors can be identified clearly.    |      |      |       |

 The checklist should be adapted to the feature and **context of use** being tested.
-It provides a practical starting point rather than a fixed checklist that must be applied unchanged to every interface.
+It is a practical starting point rather than a fixed checklist that must be applied unchanged to every interface.

-When usability is evaluated on mobile devices, additional checks may be needed for **touch-target size and spacing**, **gesture usability**, **on-screen keyboards**, **thumb reach** and interactions that require unnecessarily precise input.
-A form may require more attention to labels, validation, error prevention and recovery.
+When testing mobile interfaces, additional attention may be needed for **touch-target size and spacing**, **gesture usability**, **on-screen keyboards**, **thumb reach** and interactions that require unnecessarily precise input.

-The checklist also includes basic **accessibility-related checks** because accessibility barriers can directly affect whether users are able to operate and understand an interface.
-These checks can help identify obvious concerns during routine usability evaluation, but they do not represent a complete accessibility assessment.
+The checklist also contains basic accessibility checks.
+These can identify obvious barriers during routine usability evaluation, while a more systematic accessibility evaluation requires the additional WCAG-based checks introduced later in this lesson.

-Dedicated **accessibility testing** requires additional evaluation against applicable accessibility requirements, including areas such as keyboard operation, focus behavior, text alternatives, color contrast, semantic structure and compatibility with assistive technologies.
-These are covered later in **Accessibility (WCAG Based)**.

-Once the feature, objective, context of use and relevant checks have been defined, the tester can decide how the usability evaluation will be performed.
+## Usability Characteristics

+When evaluating an interface, the tester should understand the main usability characteristics and use them to decide what kinds of problems to look for.

+**Learnability** describes how easily a new or unfamiliar user can understand the interface and determine how to perform important actions.
+The tester should look for unclear labels, unfamiliar icons, confusing navigation and interactions that require unnecessary explanation.

+For the registration example, the tester can examine whether a first-time user would understand where registration begins, what information is required and how to continue through the flow.

+**Efficiency** describes how much effort is required to complete a task once the interface is understood.
+The tester should look for unnecessary steps, repeated input, excessive navigation and other interactions that make common tasks harder than necessary.

+For registration, repeatedly requesting the same information or requiring unnecessary screens would reduce efficiency even if registration can still be completed.

+**Error prevention and recovery** describe how well the interface prevents predictable mistakes and helps users recover when mistakes occur.
+The tester should evaluate validation, understandable error messages, preserved input, confirmation of destructive actions and appropriate recovery options.

+For example, if an invalid email address is entered, the registration form should identify the affected field, explain what needs to be corrected and preserve other valid information already entered.

+**Satisfaction** concerns whether the interaction is comfortable, understandable and acceptable to users.
+Because satisfaction is subjective, a QA tester should avoid claiming to know what users personally prefer without user evidence.
+However, obvious sources of frustration such as unnecessary interruptions, confusing interactions and excessive effort can still be reported as usability concerns.

+These characteristics help the tester understand what to inspect.
+They are not separate test procedures that must be executed independently.

 ## Choosing a Usability Evaluation Approach